A principle-based approach to plain language drafting in India.

 Sunetra graduated with B.A, LL.
 B (Hons) from NALSAR University of Law, Hyderabad in 2012.
 Subsequently, she worked at AZB& Partners, Bangalore for two years, where her work primarily involved general corporate matters, employment law and litigation.
 Thereafter, she obtained her LL.M in Intellectual Property Law from George Washington University, Washington D.C. in 2015.

-Rakshita is a Senior Resident Fellow with the Legal Design and Regulation team.
+Rakshita is a Senior Resident Fellow with the Health team.
 Rakshita graduated from National Law University, Jodhpur with a B.A., LL.B.
 (Hons.).
 Prior to joining Vidhi, she has worked at the Centre for Policy Research and PRS Legislative Research.
 Her research areas have involved federal water governance, and health, technology and environment laws.
 She is broadly interested in understanding the social, political and economic contexts behind the law and how systems can be designed to better fit these contexts.

 We use cookies to understand and improve our website.
 You can disable cookies at any time by following the steps listed in our cookie policy.
 To know more, read our privacy policy